25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 - Netstat (number of TCP and UDP connections, net packets, bytes)
 - Processes (total, dead, bloqued, idle, running, sleep)
 - Swap Space (free, used, used %)
-- Reminder: out-of-the box metrics for EC2 – disk, CPU, network (high level)
+- Reminder: out-of-the box metrics for EC2 - disk, CPU, network (high level)

 ## CloudWatch Logs Metric Filter

 - CloudWatch Logs can use filter expressions
   - For example, find a specific IP inside of a log
-  - Or count occurrences of “ERROR” in your logs
+  - Or count occurrences of "ERROR" in your logs
   - Metric filters can be used to trigger alarms
 - Filters do not retroactively filter data.
 Filters only publish the metric data points for events that happen after the filter was created.
 - `CloudWatch Logs Aganet` (EC2 Instance) --stream--> `CW Logs` --> Metric Filters --> CW Alaram --> SNS